ems-project/elasticms-cli/doc/webToElasticms.md

  - `json_escape(str)`: JSON escape a string
  - `date(format, timestamp)`: Format a date
  - `strtotime(str)`: Convert a string into a date
+ - `pa11y(url)`: Use the Pa11y npm package to accessibility audit the url.
+Returns a json string
  - `dom_to_json_menu(html, tag, fieldName, typeName, labelField)`: Convert an HTML/WYSIWYG string into a JSON nested menu
    - `html`: The HTML string to convert
    - `tag`: Will split into item each time that this tag is meet.
 The text value will be used as item's label